A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Numerical experiments

 Now we look into the effective approximate sparsity pattern of $A^{-1}$ and that of $\hat{A}^{-1}$ obtained by our transformation approach.
 We aim to show that effective sparse approximate inverses of double irregular and regular sparse matrices are structure preserving, though theoretically good approximate inverses of a double regular sparse matrix may be irregular sparse \cite{Jia13b}.
 We take rajat04 as an example.
 Performing a row Dulmage-Mendelsohn permutation on it, we depict the sparsity patterns of $A$ and $\hat{A}$.
-We then use the Matlab function {\sf inv} to compute $A^{-1}$ and $\hat{A}^{-1}$ accurately.
-Then we drop their nonzero entries whose magnitudes fall below $10^{-3}$, and get good sparse approximate inverses of $A$ and $\hat{A}$.
+We first use the Matlab function {\sf inv} to compute $A^{-1}$ and $\hat{A}^{-1}$ accurately and then drop their nonzero entries whose magnitudes fall below $10^{-3}$ so as to obtain good sparse approximate inverses of $A$ and $\hat{A}$.
 Figure~\ref{figure1} depicts the patterns of $A$, $\hat{A}$, and the sparsified $A^{-1}$ and $\hat{A}^{-1}$.
-As we see clearly, the good approximate inverses of $A$ and $\hat{A}$ are sparse, but a good approximate inverse of $A$ is double irregular sparse, whose numbers of irregular columns and rows are no less than those of $A$.
-Moreover, for the double regular sparse $\hat{A}$, we find that a good sparse approximate inverse of $\hat{A}$ is double regular sparse and is considerably sparser than that of $A$.
-These observations imply that SPAI is not only costly to implement but also cannot construct effective preconditioners $M$ of \eqref{equation} since the $M$ by SPAI are column regular sparse unless the loops $l_{\max}$ are allowed to be very big, which is prohibited for SPAI.
-In contrast, since good sparse approximate inverses of $\hat{A}$ are generally double regular sparse, it is expected that SPAI, PSAI($tol$) and RSAI($tol$) construct good approximate inverses $M$ of $\hat{A}$ efficiently.
+Clearly, the generated good approximate inverse of $A$ is sparse, but it is double irregular sparse, whose numbers of irregular columns and rows are no less than those of $A$.
+In contrast, for the double regular sparse $\hat{A}$, the generated good sparse approximate inverse of it is not only double regular sparse but also considerably sparser than that of $A$.
+These observations imply that SPAI is not only costly but also cannot construct effective preconditioners $M$ of \eqref{equation} since the $M$ by SPAI are column regular sparse unless the loops $l_{\max}$ are allowed to be very big, which is prohibited for SPAI.
+PSAI($tol$) and RSAI($tol$) are also costly.
+In contrast, since good sparse approximate inverses of $\hat{A}$ are generally double regular sparse, it is expected that SPAI, PSAI($tol$) and RSAI($tol$) construct good approximate inverses $M$ of $\hat{A}$ much more efficiently than they do for $A$.